Perseids Meteor Shower 2012

 The Perseid meteor shower has a zenith hourly rate (ZHR) of between 50 and 200.
 This is the number of meteors that you can expect to see if the radiant is directly overhead (the point in the sky called the zenith), and you are observing under a cloudless sky with no trace of light pollution.

 However conditions are rarely that perfect.
-In the UK, for example, the radiant of the shower will not be at the zenith.
-Observing from Glasgow, as I will be, the radiant will be around 60° above the eastern horizon at 2am.
-(In the far south of the UK it will be a few degrees lower, and in the far north a couple of degrees higher).
+In the UK, for example, the radiant of the shower will not be at the zenith; it will be around 30° above the horizon at midnight, and 45° above the eastern horizon at 2am.

 The calculation that you need to make in order to determine your actual hourly rate is: